MotomindKR/motomind_milly_sdk_release/README.md

 # Motomind Milly SDK

-Python SDK for the **Milly** 6-DOF robot arm (+ gripper), built on Robstride CAN motors.
+Python SDK for the **Milly** 6-DOF robot arm (+ gripper).
 Discover a robot by its engraved product ID, then move it, hold it, gravity-compensate (drag/teach), and drive the gripper — all through one Python API over a frozen, safety-checked C++ core.